PPL-IIITA/ppl-assignment-prajjawal05/README.md

 >The value of **K** (if required) are taken through rand() function.

 ## Building and running the codes
->Open the Folder for any particular question.
+>1.
+Open the Folder for any particular question.
->Open terminal and change the address to the folder directory.
+>2.
+Open terminal and change the address to the folder directory.
->Run the following commands
+>3.
+Run the following commands
 ```
 g++ randomgen.cpp -o random
 ./random